Event Dates

 Pride Pool Party

-- Awaiting Dates – Celebrate the end of Dallas Pride in style & in the sun on a rooftop pool with fabulous queer boys & girls ready to party the night away at the Crystal Queer Riot.
+- Awaiting dates – Celebrate the end of Dallas Pride in style & in the sun on a rooftop pool with fabulous queer boys & girls ready to party the night away at the Crystal Queer Riot.

 The Venue